 San Francisco International Airport (SFO)

 BART trains connect SFO with downtown San Francisco, downtown Oakland and many other Bay Area destinations.
 BART is the best way to avoid sitting in Bay Area traffic.
-Three to four trains per hour depart from the SFO International Terminal, and it's just 30 minutes to downtown San Francisco.
+Trains depart from the SFO International Terminal, and it's just 30 minutes to downtown San Francisco.
 Plan your trip with the Trip Planner.

 The BART station is located in the International Terminal, a short walk from Terminals 1 and 3.

 You can also take the free SFO AirTrain from all terminals directly to the BART station.
 Follow the signs upstairs and board an AirTrain to the BART station.